Failing The HGV Driving Test and What To Do

 Booking a Retest

-Timely Rebooking: Schedule your next test as soon as you're ready.
-If you wait too long, your talents may deteriorate.
+Timely Rebooking: Schedule your next exam as soon as possible.
+If you take too much time, your skills may deteriorate.

 Financial Planning: Make sure you have enough money for both the retest price and extra classes.